Ethan1101315/GUIs-With-PyQt5/README.md

   - Opening, editing, and saving files
   - The tutorial linked below provides a Save As feature.
 I added the regular Save feature.
 - QtDesigner
+  - Creating a layout
+  - Using the .ui file to add functionality to the layout in a new .py file

 Sources:
 - https://pythonprogramming.net/introduction-scraping-parsing-beautiful-soup-tutorial/#:~:text=To%20use%20beautiful%20soup%2C%20you,%2Dget%20install%20python%2Dlxml%20.